yogeshbca/TemperatureConverter/README.md

 Welcome to the Temperature Converter project!
 This is a simple web application developed by Yogesh T during the internship at Bharat Intern as a Web Developer.
 The project allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
 It includes a user-friendly interface and efficient temperature conversion logic.

 ## Features
-1.Converts temperatures between Celsius, Fahrenheit, and Kelvin.
+1. Converts temperatures between Celsius, Fahrenheit, and Kelvin.

-2.User-friendly and responsive web interface.
+2. User-friendly and responsive web interface.

-3.Select the type of conversion you want to perform.
+3. Select the type of conversion you want to perform.

-4.Real-time temperature conversion updates.
+4. Real-time temperature conversion updates.

-5.Clear button to reset all input fields.
+5. Clear button to reset all input fields.

-6.Developed using HTML, CSS, and JavaScript.
+6. Developed using HTML, CSS, and JavaScript.

-6.Getting Started
+6. Getting Started

-7.Prerequisites
+7. Prerequisites
 To run this project locally, you need a modern web browser like Google Chrome, Mozilla Firefox, or Microsoft Edge.

 ## Installation